pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 In that case we can't provide a general guide unless we know the specific custom feature.
 If you are having difficulties finding your way around the PMD source code and javadocs and you don't see the aspect of PMD documented you are using, we are probably missing documentation.
-Please reach out to use by opening a [discussion](https://github.com/pmd/pmd/discussions).
+Please reach out to us by opening a [discussion](https://github.com/pmd/pmd/discussions).
 We then can enhance the documentation and/or the PMD API.

 ## Special topics